reymon359/book-sentences/the-pragmatic-programmer/README.md

 Don’t be a slave to history.
 Don’t let existing code dictate future code.
 All code can be replaced if it is no longer appropriate.

+### Topic 39 Algorithm Speed

+The larger the input, the longer the running time or the more memory used.

+The Big-O notation, written _O()_, is a mathematical way of dealing with approximations... ...Think of the _O()_ as meaning _on the order of_.

+Big-O is never going to give you actual numbers for time or memory or whatever: it simply tells you how these values will change as the input changes.